 These companies use a misleading form, often with the show logo, which resembles an organiser’s free catalogue entry form.
 Exhibitors who sign and return the form for an entry in an online directory are contracted into a three-year, "non-retractable" agreement.
 Non-payment is then followed by aggressive debt collecting by recovery agents, including threats of legal action.

 There are a number of email scams claiming to sell attendee lists, sent from a variety of email addresses.
-These companies are NOT in any way affiliated with Clarion Events Ltd. Practical Classics Classic Car & Restoration Show, with discovery+ does NOT sell attendee lists and it is not available to buy through any third parties.
+These companies are NOT in any way affiliated with Clarion Events Ltd. Practical Classics Classic Car & Restoration Show does NOT sell attendee lists and it is not available to buy through any third parties.
 If you have any questions, do not hesitate to get in touch with a member of the team.

 The current advice from the AEO is as follows: